BVService/wps/generic/README.md

 ===============

 Monitoring.fluidx is a configuration file for the modeling performed with the OpenFLUID software.
-The file contains a list of observer.
+The file contains a list of observer that can be modified by *inserver.py*.
 The calculations for the plots are located into the line `<param name="geoserie.FinalSU.vars" value="">` while the calculations for the water system are located into the line `<param name="geoserie.FinalRS.vars" value="">`.
 Here is an extract :
 ```
 <observer ID="export.vars.files.geovector" enabled="1">